mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 #### Limitations

 - You cannot replay blocked data through the UI.
 If you have set up a [Quarantine Connection](#quarantine-connections), we offer instructions and sample scripts for replaying blocked data in our [backfill guide](/guides/data-master/blocked-data-backfill-guide).
+- You cannot block unplanned identities.
+- You cannot block invalid data.

 #### What happens to blocked data?